digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ApiAuthIdpUrl | The url of the Idp the Api Engine will redirect the saml request to.|
 ApiAuthSpName | The service provider name of the Api Engine.|
 ApiAuthSpUrl | The Api Engine callback url where the idp must redirect to.|
+ApiAuthTokenRefreshUrl | The Api Engine authentication token refresh url.|
+ApiAuthTokenLogoutUrl | The Api Engine authentication logout url.|
-TokenCallbackRoute | The route used for the token callback url.| auth/token AutomaticTokenRefresh | Set to true to enable automatic token refresh.| false TokenRefreshTime | The amount of minutes before the jwt token expiration time at which to automatically refresh the token.| 5 AccessDeniedPath | The path to redirect when the access is denied. |
+TokenCallbackRoute | The route used for the token callback url.| "auth/token" AutomaticTokenRefresh | Set to true to enable automatic token refresh.| false TokenRefreshTime | The amount of minutes before the jwt token expiration time at which to automatically refresh the token.| 5 AccessDeniedPath | The path to redirect when the access is denied. |